Fields of Study

 Students may pursue a doctorate in History of Medicine and Science jointly with a degree in Medicine or Law.
 Standard graduate financial support is provided for the doctoral phase of work toward such a joint degree.
 Candidates for the joint degree in Law must apply for admission to both the Law School and the Graduate School.
 Information about the joint degree program with Medicine can be obtained from the web site of the Yale Medical Scientist Training Program Office in the School of Medicine and from the web site of the History of Medicine.

 The terminal M.A. program is designed particularly for those who plan to combine teaching or scholarship in these fields with a professional career in medicine or science.
-Students who enroll in the terminal master's degree program leading to the M.A. are expected to complete six term courses during two terms of study and submit an acceptable master's paper.
-Course work must include the graduate seminar HSHM 701a/702b and one additional graduate seminar in history of medicine or science.
-The remaining courses are to be chosen in consultation with the director of graduate studies.
+Students who enroll in the terminal master's degree program leading to the M.A. are expected to complete seven term courses during two terms of study, four of which must be in HSHM, and submit an acceptable master's paper.

 Course work will normally include the three “Problems” graduate seminars and one additional graduate seminar in the history of medicine or science.
 The remaining courses are to be chosen in consultation with the Director of Graduate Studies.